asankov/secure-messenger/README.md

 The other source folder I have is the [`internal`](./internal/) one.

 In Go, the `internal` package is special as it does not allow an external project to import this code.
-I this this, because I don't think that this code should be imported by another project, so I don't want to have it public and to have to deal with API backwards-compatibility guarantees.
+I think this, because I don't think that this code should be imported by another project, so I don't want to have it public and to have to deal with API backwards-compatibility guarantees.

 The packages inside the `internal` folder are:

-- `crypto` - deals with all the crypthography.
+- `crypto` - deals with all the cryptography.
 In `crypto/exchange/listener.go` there is a bit of code that deals with HTTP stuff, which maybe is not the best place for it, but I'll let it roll for now and refactor it later.
 - `messages` - domain model for the messages that are being exchanged
 - `secretstore` - package for the different types of stores used to store the keys